-2022-23 saw the start of a sustained programme in STEM subjects for women and non-binary people, run jointly with Fitzwilliam College in Cambridge.
-It offered online sessions for different science subjects, and an in-person day in either St Anne's or Fitzwilliam (which was residential for several students, and involved undergraduate ambassadors).
+2023-24 saw the continuation of a women and non-binary people in STEM programme, run jointly with Fitzwilliam College, Cambridge.
+It offered online sessions for different science subjects, and an in-person day in either St Anne's or Fitzwilliam College, and opportunities to meet current students at Oxford.
+400 young people in Years 9-12 signed up to attend the online sessions, with between 15 and 90 attendees for each subject-specific session.